Columbia University traditions: Orgo Night

+The tradition of Orgo Night began in 1975, and was discontinued in 2020 with the dissolution of CUMB.
+On the day before the Organic Chemistry exam—which is often on the first day of finals—at precisely the stroke of midnight, the Columbia University Marching Band (CUMB) occupied Butler Library to distract diligent students from studying in an attempt to raise the curve on the organic chemistry exam.
+After a forty-five minutes or so of jokes and music, the procession moved out to the lawn in front of Hartley, Wallach and John Jay residence halls to entertain the residents there.
+The Band then played at various other locations around Morningside Heights, including the residential quadrangle of Barnard College, where students of the all-women's school, in mock-consternation, rained trash—including notes and course packets—and water balloons upon them from their dormitories above.
+The Band tended to close their Orgo Night performances before Furnald Hall, known among students as the more studious and reportedly "anti-social" residence hall, where the underclassmen in the Band serenaded the graduating seniors with an entertaining, though vulgar, mock-hymn to Columbia, composed of quips that poke fun at the various stereotypes about the Columbia student body.

 Columbia songs

 There are a number of songs associated with Columbia, most of which date back to the late nineteenth and early twentieth century.
 These include the university's alma mater and fight song, among others.

 "Stand, Columbia"

 "Stand, Columbia" is the Columbia's alma mater.
 Its lyrics were written by Gilbert Oakley Ward in 1902, and is sung to the tune of Joseph Haydn's "Gott erhalte Franz den Kaiser."
 It is traditionally played at the university's baccalaureate services and commencements.

 "Sans Souci"

 "Sans Souci" is the alma mater of Columbia College.
 Written by Percy Fridenburg around 1888, it was based on a German drinking song, its first two stanzas being translations from the German while the third was an original addition by Fridenburg.
 Having long served as the entire university's alma mater in an unofficial capacity, it was officially adopted by the college in 1949.

 "Roar, Lion, Roar"

 "Roar, Lion, Roar" is the primary fight song for the Columbia Lions.
 Its lyrics were written by Corey Ford, while the music was composed by Morris W. Watkins and Roy Webb.
 It was originally written for the 1923 Varsity Show, Half Moon Inn, and is often sung at sporting events.